 By Allan F. Wright | Catholic News Service

-Wright is principal of Koinonia Academy in Plainfield, New Jersey, and author of 14 books.
+Wright is principal of Koinonia Academy in Plainfield, New Jersey.